In light of the 2016 $1 million potato photo sale, I thought I would share the amazing story of potatoes.

 Members of the Geranium genus produce dehiscent schizocarps.
 [These are not the garden variety geraniums, which are another genus altogether (Pelargonium).
 I know, I know, it gets confusing.]
 True Geranium species include the cranesbill, horns’ bill and filaree plants that produce needle-shaped schizocarps that twist and gyrate into the soil (and were fun to play with, when we were children).

 Unlike the juicy fruits we enjoy each summer, or the dried caryopsis of cereal grains, plants that produce schizocarps have found that procreation works best when each flower produces a number of independent seeds protected by a dried fruit coating.

 Now you know.

-Clay soil is common in the Bay Area, and it can feel like concrete on a hot day.
+Clay soil is common in San Jose, California, and it can feel like concrete on a hot day.
 In fact, clay particles have electrical charges that hold them tightly to their neighbors.

 The science of clay

 Clay is just one type of soil.
 Soil is made up of varying combinations of sand, silt, clay, air, water, minerals, microbes, earthworms, and more.
 All those ingredients are arranged into soil structures called aggregates, which contain solids and spaces.
 [This is different from soil texture, which refers to the percentage of sand, silt, and clay found in a sample.]
 The particles of various minerals found in soil are measured in micrometers (μm), or microns [one micron equals one one-millionth of a meter]: